 "THERE IS NO GREATER AGONY THAN BEARING AN UNTOLD STORY INSIDE YOU."— Maya Angelou

-We are artists, financiers and creative investors.
+We are actors, creative investors and philanthropists.
 We are social challengers, activators and thought leaders.
 We are the champions of stories for those who have come before.

 We are the dreamers and architects of those that have yet to be written.
 We seek to elevate cultural consciousness through exploration of honest, raw and uncompromising human experiences.

 Yvonne Huff Lee is co-founder of Lagralane Group.
 She is a producer, actor, philanthropist and mother to three with her husband and co-founder, Jason Delane Lee.
 She is a founding member of the Los Angeles-based Lower Depth Theatre Ensemble and has appeared on stage in both LA and Chicago.
 Her film and television credits include Beyond the Pretty Door, Barry Munday, NCIS: Los Angeles, Rake, Parenthood, Bones, Strong Medicine, Eli Stone, Without a Trace, The Young and The Restless, Monk and Boston Legal.
 Yvonne is inspired by the female experience and seeks to elevate both female-driven narratives and women’s perspectives.
 She is passionate about the power of storytelling to both entertain and foment social change.

 Jason Delane Lee